-- 73. The Petition Area is unsuitable for cultivation of most commercial field crops grown in Hawai'i.
+44. The Petition Area is unsuitable for cultivation of most commercial field crops grown in Hawai'i.
 The Petition Area has high solar radiation but consists of poor soils having low productivity ratings and lacks irrigation water.
-Kīhei has a large supply of low-quality agricultural land similar to that of the Petition Area.
+Kihei has a large supply of low-quality agricultural land similar to that of the Petition Area.
 Over 19,000 additional acres of higher-quality farmland are also available in Central and West Maui due to past closures of sugarcane and pineapple plantations, and 170,000 acres of high quality farmland are available Statewide.
-Ranching Resources - 74.
-Haleakalā Ranch Company was incorporated in 1888 and has 23,000 acres of ranch land, making it the oldest and largest cattle ranch on Maui.
-BLNR's acquisition of 44 acres from Haleakalā Ranch for this Project has removed approximately 0.2% of Haleakalā Ranch's total grazing acreage.
-Loss of the Petition Area has had a negligible impact on ranching operations because the Petition Area is located on the lower, less productive arid slopes of Haleakalā.
+(Pet.
+Ex.
+No. 9).